salvatorecampagna/CarND/term2/project3_particle_filter/README.md

 In this project a **Particle Filter** is used for the purpose of localizing a car given a set of noisy LIDAR measurements and a 2D map.
 The Particle Filter is implmented as a class in `particle_filter.h` and `particle_filter.cpp`.

-The car has been kidnapped and transported to a new location.
+The car is placed in a new unknown location.
 As a result, no information about the location is avilable to the car excluding a noisy GPS estimation.
-The car also has a map of the location and can rely on lots of noisy LIDAR measurements and control data.
+The car also has a map and can rely on lots of noisy LIDAR measurements and control data.

 The Particle Filter implemented in this project estimates the position of the car in a 2D environment.